machawk1/log/_posts/2024-05-29-cci-research-showcase.md

 ![DSA logo >](/assets/2024-05-29/dsa-logo.png){: width="300" .centered }

 The event commenced at 4 pm on the 10th floor of Drexel CCI in Philadelphia.
-The event was composed of 7 student posters and a series of 8 5-minute lightning talks at 5 pm following the poster session.
+The event was composed about a dozen student posters and a series of 8 5-minute lightning talks at 5 pm following the poster session.

 ## Poster Session